-- 1. Profits of an enterprise of a Contracting State from the operation of ships or aircraft in international traffic shall be taxable only in that State. - 2.
-The provisions of paragraph 1 shall also apply to profits from the participation in a pool, a joint business or an international operating agency.
+1. Profits of an enterprise of a Contracting State from the operation of ships or aircraft in international traffic shall be taxable only in that State.

+2. For the purposes of this Article, profits from the operation of ships or aircraft in international traffic include: